deMachad0/deMachad0/README.md

 - 👋 Hi, I’m @deMachad0
 - 👀 I’m interested in getting more knowledge in programming area.
-- 🌱 I’m currently learning Java, C++, css, MYSQL and others.
+- 🌱 I’m currently learning Python, Java, C++, css, MYSQL and others.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...